 - Mean values are indicated as white points.

 - "Error bars" show the minimum and maximum values satisfying the assignment algorithm.

 - The thumbnail can be used as a reference for definition of backbone torsion angles.

 - The table bellow summarizes the angular values.

-- The result version string "_v2C20A10" decodes as DNATCO version 2 with conformers (ntC) version 2.0 and structural alphabet (ntA) version 1.0
+- The result version string "_v30C34A21" decodes as DNATCO version 3.0 with conformers (NtC) version 3.4 and structural alphabet (CANA) version 2.1

 - Browse the reference table of conformers and download definition of the conformers as torsion averages (csv) and their esd values (csv)